Table of Contents

 Pre-development renderings are mainly used by housebuilders and developers for marketing purposes.
 Below is an example of pre-development project done by TALLBOX’ team

 Pre-development stage of Architectural illustration

-In the below example project we’ve shown one of the most significant advantages of the modern 3D rendering.
-The convenience to demonstrate different and exciting points of view (themed, aerial, human sight, birds-eye and many more) which can truly showcase the best sides of any project.
+In the below example project we’ve shown one of the most significant advantages of modern 3D rendering.
+The convenience to demonstrate different and exciting points of view (themed, aerial, human sight, birds-eye, and many more) can truly showcase the best sides of any project.

 Below are images in different NPR Architectural Illustrations with according price ranges below them.

 Visualizing architecture in 3D is not an easy task, although it may seem as such.

 Everything starts with finding the right Architectural Rendering company (www.tallboxdesign.com), which has the record and workflow that can assure a successful and stress-free project.
 The time frame of any project depends on the information provided.

 As much as more clarity and available specifications, the faster and accurate each project will be.
 We have written already a full article on this topic Visualization methods where all steps are explained in-depth and in understandable language.